ovh/docs/pages/web/domains/dns_zone_mx/guide.en-gb.md

 ### Step 1: Understand the basic purpose of MX records

-An MX record links your domain name to your email service provider’s servers (e.g. OVH’s servers).
+An MX record links your domain name to your email service provider’s servers (e.g. OVHcloud’s servers).
 When you are sent an email, the server sending the email will use the MX record to find out which server it should deliver to.

 You can add multiple MX records to a single domain name, so you will need to define a priority for each record.
 By doing so, the servers sending emails to your email address will know which server they should deliver them to, by priority.
 However, please note that when you add multiple MX records, the servers they point to must belong to the same service provider.